Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: Introduction

 \subsection{Technical contributions}

+Perhaps the most elementary way of stating the main technical part of our result is the following reduction, which we will denote by $\CR$: Given a set $\CS$ of simultaneous multivariate polynomial equations in which the variables are constrained to be in a closed bounded region in the positive orthant, we construct an Arrow-Debreu market with Leontief utilities, say $\CM$, which has one good corresponding to each variable in $\CS$.
+We prove that the equilibria of $\CM$, when projected onto prices of these latter goods, are in one-to-one correspondence with the set of solutions of the polynomials.
+This reduction, together with the fact that 3-Nash is FIXP-complete \cite{EY07} and that 3-Nash can be reduced to such a system $\CS$, yield FIXP-hardness for the Leontief case.

 We now describe the difficulties encountered in obtaining reduction $\CR$ and the ideas needed to overcome them; this should also help explain why FIXP-hardness of Leontief (and PLC) markets was a long-standing open problem.
-For this purpose, it will be instructive to draw a comparison between reduction $\CR$ and the reduction from 2-Nash to SPLC markets given in \cite{chen.plc}.
+For this purpose, it will be instructive to draw a comparison between reduction $\CR$ and the reduction from 2-Nash to SPLC markets given in \cite{Chen.plc}.
 At the outset, observe the latter is only dealing with linear functions of variables\footnote{Since the payoff of the row player from a given strategy is a linear function of the variables denoting the probabilities played by the column player.} and hence is much easier than the former.

 Both reductions create one market with numerous agents and goods, and the amount of each good desired by an agent gets determined only after the prices are set.
-Yet, at the desired prices, corresponding to solutions to the problem reduced from, the supply of each good need to be exactly equal to its demand.
+Yet, at the desired prices, corresponding to solutions to the problem reduced from, the supply of each good needs to be exactly equal to its demand.
 In the latter reduction, the relatively constrained utility functions give a lot more ``control'' on the optimal bundles of agents.
 Indeed, it is possible to create one large market with many agents and many goods and still argue how much of each good is consumed by each agent at equilibrium.

 We do not see a way of carrying out similar arguments when all agents have Leontief utility functions.
 The key idea that led to our reduction was to create several modular units within the large market and ensure that each unit would have a very simple and precise interaction with the rest of the market.
 Leontief utilities, which seemed hard to manage, in fact enabled this in a very natural manner as described below.
-Interestingly enough, in retrospect, we do not see how to create these units using only SPLC utility functions.

 {\bf Closed submarket:} A closed submarket is a set $S$ of agents satisfying the following: At every equilibrium of the complete market, the union of initial endowments of all agents in $S$ exactly equals the union of optimal bundles of all these agents.